Need some gorgeous illustrations to go with your book? Take your pick from our talented picture book illustrators.

-Bells started her creative career in as a Surface Pattern Designer and after the birth of her 2 children she moved to the coast to begin a new career as a Freelance Artist and Illustrator.
+Bells started her creative career in as a pattern designer and after the birth of her children she moved to the coast to begin a new career as a freelance illustrator.

-Bells loves to draw her characters in pencil in her sketch book before deciding on digital illustration, lino print or acrylic paint to create the finished piece.
+Bells loves to draw her characters in pencil before deciding on digital illustration, lino print or acrylic paint to create the finished piece.

 Katie works in both traditional media, such as coloured inks or gouache, and hand drawn digitally coloured work depending on what best suits the project.

 She loves creating bright colourful images and loves a new creative challenge.
 Her sons are her best critics and she loves sharing books with them!